Luscieu/obsidian/Fall 2025/Sociology1025/Socialization.md

 - e.g. high school students prep for uni
 - associated mainly with adolescence

-Resocialization: the process in which powerful socializing agents deliberately cause rapid change in peoples' values,
+Resocialization: the process in which powerful socializing agents deliberately cause rapid change in peoples' values, roles, and self conception, sometimes against their will
+- e.g. think assimilation and residential schools

+Toal Institutions: Complete isolation from larger society.
+Under strict control and supervision. e.g. prison
+- All aspects of life are under control
+- Others are in same circumstances (aside from specialized staff)
+- Rules and schedules made and forced upon participants
+- Provides for basic needs of its members
+- Strips people of their individuality
+- Uses degradation ceremonies to humiliate people making them less rebellious and more conforming